YashaPushak/GPS/README.md

 ## Temporary File Directory - **Important**

-GPS (like other algorithm configurators) creates a large number of temporary files that it uses to interact with your target algorithm wrapper.
+GPS (like other algorithm configurators) creates a large number of temporary files that it uses to interact with your target algorithm wrapper (provided you use the command line interface instead of the python interface).
 This can sometimes cause temporary performance degredation for your entire filesystem (which in turn, can of course impact the quality of the configurations found by GPS).
 GPS will clean up these files when it is done with them.
 However,